jgray4183/asteroids/README.md

+The ship uses tank controlls to move using WASD
+SPACE is shoot
+Left SHIFT is multi shot with a longer CD

 To do:

 Clean up code
-Fix mutiple shots bug
-Add mutishot power
+Add indicator for multishot
 Add end of game UI
-Add ramping dificulty
+Add ramping difficulty
-Make ship move slower backwards
+Make shots spawn infront of ship
-Make ship accelirate/have inertia
+Make ship accelerate/have inertia
+Add text to Score and Lives
+Inprove UI
+Add ingame controls screen
+Add leaderboard
+Fix bug causing multiple astaroids to spawn